tkforbes/dirvish/README.md

 # Ported from servercontainers/dirvish

-This repo was created from servercontainers/dirvish but extended to include oven-needed utilities of postgresql-client and mariadb-client.
-The image is built from debian:buster as the debian:jessie of the original was too old; it picked-up outdated versions of the sql clients.
+This repo was created from servercontainers/dirvish but extended to include often-needed utilities of postgresql-client and mariadb-client.
+The image is built from debian:buster as the debian:jessie original was too old and provided outdated versions of the sql clients.

 The following text comes from the original README.md...